 Hard-working pioneers, Bridget and John Degnan, journeyed to California in 1884 to build a life in the picturesque Yosemite Valley.
 The Irish couple, arriving with an infant son in their arms, took on available employment to provide for their family.
 John worked steadily as a laborer for the administrators of the 1864 state grant that set aside the Valley and the Mariposa Grove, but it was Bridget who became the family’s breadwinner, of sorts.
 Her baking skills not only nourished her family of 10 but also an entire community for more than 50 years.

 A religious Catholic with a thick Irish brogue, Bridget spoke of her faith to build a successful bakery, which took much patience, and, perhaps a little Irish luck, too.
-When the couple first arrived in Yosemite, their living quarters were in an end of a barn near the present site of the Yosemite Lodge.
+When the couple first arrived in Yosemite, their living quarters were in an end of a barn near the present site of the Yosemite Lodge (now known as Yosemite Valley Lodge).
 There, Bridget had to overcome such hardships as carrying water for the household from Yosemite Creek in five-gallon oil cans and baking bread in a small portable oven under the burning coals of a fireplace.
 Bridget, afraid of Indians and homesick for Ireland, claimed she cried for several years following her arrival at Yosemite Valley.